 ? - print help

-I choose y to stage this hunk.
+to stage this hunk.
 The next hunk appears, it is also a functional change.
-I choose y again and the next hunk appears.
-I continue this process by choosing y to stage and n to not stage the hunks until there is no hunk left.
+I choose y

 tip: Enabling git colours will help you to understand the diff output better.
-To enable git colours globally run: git config --global color.ui auto.
+To enable git colours globally run: git config --global color.ui auto

 Commit it

-Now parts of the lib/oauth.js are staged.
+are staged.
 I simply commit this with:

 git commit -m 'Add followRedirect client option to turn auto follow on or off'